MontiCore/MCPython/report.md

 }
 ```

-Here, explicit conversions are modeled by _SIUnitConversion_.
+Here, explicit conversions are modeled by the _SIUnitConversion_ nonterminal.
 Because, conversions can be used as a normal expression, as well as a variable initialisation, _SIUnitConversion_ implements _VariableInit_ of the _Python_ grammar, as well as _Expression_ nonterminal of the _ExpressionBasis_ grammar.
-The _SIUnitConversion_ nonterminal itself is defined in the SIPython grammar as follows.
+We defined the _SIUnitConversion_ nonterminal itself in the SIPython grammar as follows.

 ```
 SIUnitType "(" Expression ")"